Go to JKU Homepage

 Milestones since 1997

-• until 2016 former bio lab of AGRE Linz, Leonding
+• located at the former bio lab at AGRE Linz, Leonding, until 2016

 • Environmental Process Engineering